lishenglilab/DRIVE/DRIVE_toy_example.md

 - molecular feature matrices can be matched across modalities;
 - individual model prediction modules can be launched;
 - the DRIVE ensemble module can integrate model-level outputs;
-- the expected output directory and final prediction file are generated.
+- the expected output directory and final prediction file is generated.

 Because the dataset is intentionally small, the output should only be used to confirm successful execution.
 It should not be interpreted as a formal drug-response prediction result.